ParhamAB/ParhamAB/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Programing
+Programing (Html , Css , Js , Angular , React , Dart ,Flutter)
 - 🌱 I’m currently learning ...
-JS
+React
 - 👯 I’m looking to collaborate on ...
-WebDevelopment
-- 💬 Ask me about ...
-Anything
+Web Development And Mobile Development
 - 📫 How to reach me: ... nokashiyt@gmail.com
 - 😄 Pronouns: ...
 He/Him